cldf-datasets/gramadapt/rationale/D3_DEM31.md

 ## D3: Social Categories - Exchange & Marriage (DEM31)

 Is it typical for Focus Group men to marry Neighbour Group women?
+- Yes
+- No

 Is it typical for Focus Group women to marry Neighbour Group men?
+- Yes
+- No